RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 ```
 </details>

-In this query I am asking for different kinds of data.
-The most important data that I need from this database is the **year period(jaartal)** between 1611 - 1868.
+In this query I am asking for different types of data.
+The most important data that I need from this database is the data from the time period 1611-1868, which is obtained with the filter **year period(jaartal)**.
 In this period I need every **Title** and **Image**.
 I am also filtering on the origin and period, so I want every object that is in this database that has the origin: 'Japan' and period: 'Edo (Japanse periode)'.

-As main concept I wanted to give an explanation about different objects out of this database, but with lack of certain database fields by some objects.
-A lot of objects don't have any description or just missing some extra information.
-When the new database is updated and developed more this can always change.
-I made it so the users only can see the Title, Year and Image for now..
+At first I wanted to give a detailed explanation of all the different objects that resulted from this query.
+However, due to the lack of information for certain objects, this was not possible.
+A lot of the objects did not have any description or some information was simply missing.
+When the database is further developed, more details can always be added to the visualization.
+For now the visualization will only include the title, the year and the image of the objects.

 ## Sources
 * [Svelte Documentation](https://svelte.dev/tutorial/basics) - Basic documentation of Svelte.